trashkollector/TKVideoZoom/README.md

 # TKVideoZoom
 Video Zoom Custom node for ComfyUI

-Take a video and zoom effect.
+Load a video and create zoom effect within Comfy.

 This node supports
 ZOOM IN, ZOOM OUT, SLIDE, and WOBBLE